Privacy Policy

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Find Your Anchor Counseling & Bereavement Services (the “Practice”) is committed to protecting your privacy.
+Find Your Anchor Counseling Services, LCSW, PLLC (the “Practice”) is committed to protecting your privacy.
 The Practice is required by federal law to maintain the privacy of Protected Health Information (“PHI”), which is information that identifies or could be used to identify you.
 The Practice is required to provide you with this Notice of Privacy Practices (this “Notice”), which explains the Practice's legal duties and privacy practices and your rights regarding PHI that we collect and maintain.

 YOUR RIGHTS